slothsoft/sprint-simulation/README.md

 - of course, most glaringly, you can't calculate hours from story points (but somehow we have to create different-length tasks)
 - most of them time, team members will not estimate correctly on average; from what I've seen, even skilled team members will (almost) always over-estimate or under-estimate, even if only by a little
-- the performance of a team member is not fix - their health, the day of the week, the hour of the day, distractions, etc. change their needed time
+- the performance of a team member is not fixed - their health, the day of the week, the hour of the day, distractions, etc. change their needed time
 - another thing that changes the "needed time" is the "estimated time" - if a team member is a lot faster than estimated, they might use the remaining time to do something else that is related; if they are a lot slower they might be able to rush things or "outsource" parts of the task into other tasks